 Size range and variety of structure

 Crocodiles are the most significant and widespread of today’s reptiles; as a result, they are also the largest.
-The most notable specimens, the African crocodile (Crocodylus niloticus) of Africa and therefore the estuarine (or saltwater) crocodile (C. porosus) of Australia attain lengths of up to six metres (20 feet) and weigh over 1,000 kg (about 2,200 pounds).
+The most notable specimens, the African crocodile (Crocodylus niloticus) of Africa and the estuary (or saltwater) crocodile (C. porosus) of Australia can grow to be up to six metres (20 feet) long and weigh more than one thousand kilogrammes (about 2,200 pounds).

-There is a possibility that the length of certain fossilised forms, such as Deinosuchus and Sarcosuchus) may be between 10 and 12 metres (33 and 40 feet) long. as compared, the littlest species, the smooth-fronted caiman (Paleosuchus) and therefore the dwarf crocodile (Osteolaemus tetraspis) are the smallest species.
-Adults of these two species grow to be about 1.7 metres (about 6 feet) long as adults.
+There is a possibility that the length of certain fossilised forms, such as Deinosuchus and Sarcosuchus, ranged between 10 and 12 metres (33 and 40 ft).
+The smooth-fronted caiman (Paleosuchus) and therefore the dwarf crocodile (Osteolaemus tetraspis) are the smallest species.
+Adults of these two species grow to be about 1.7 metres (about 6 feet).

 Distribution and abundance (Facts About Crocodiles).

-Crocodiles are found mainly within the lowland, humid tropics of the Northern and Southern hemispheres, however, they are most common in the lowland, wet tropical regions of both hemispheres.
-Crocodylidae, also known as “true crocodiles,” can be found in most of Africa south of the Sahara, Madagascar, India, Sri Lanka, Southeast Asia, the Malay Archipelago, northern Australia, Mexico and Central America, the West Indies, and northern South America. within the Alligatoridae, most caimans are confined to the tropical areas of Central and South America, though the ranges of the broad-snouted caiman (Caiman latirostris) and Jacaré caiman.
+Crocodiles can be found in both the Northern and Southern hemispheres, however, they are most common in the lowland, wet tropical regions of both hemispheres.
+Crocodylidae, also known as “true crocodiles,” can be found in most of Africa south of the Sahara, Madagascar, India, Sri Lanka, Southeast Asia, the Malay Archipelago, northern Australia, Mexico and Central America, the West Indies, and northern South America.

 |What all wild Animals Spices are there in Sundarban.|